spiceai/docs/spiceaidocs/docs/components/data-connectors/github.md

 ## Common Configuration

 The GitHub data connector can be configured by providing the following `params`.
-Use the [secret replacement syntax](../secret-stores/index.md) to load the access token from a secret store, e.g. `${secrets:GITHUB_TOKEN}`.
+Use the [secret replacement syntax](../secret-stores/index.md) to load the token from a secret store, e.g. `${secrets:GITHUB_TOKEN}`.

-- `github_access_token`: Required.
+- `github_token`: Required.
 GitHub personal access token to use to connect to the GitHub API.
 [Learn more](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/managing-your-personal-access-tokens).
 - `owner` - Required.
 Specifies the owner of the GitHub repository.
 - `repo` - Required.
 Specifies the name of the GitHub repository.